Elenena/myprojects/README.md

 ---

-> **The transmission type effect on Miles per gallon in the mtcars R dataset**
+## *The transmission type effect on Miles per gallon in the mtcars R dataset*
 > <a href="MPG_vs_Transmission.pdf" target="_blank">PDF file</a>

 ---

-> **Analysis of the exponential distribution and application of the Central Limit Theorem via simulation experiment**
+## *Analysis of the exponential distribution and application of the Central Limit Theorem via simulation experiment in R*
 > <div>
 > <img src="exp.png" alt="exp_plot" style="width=600"/>
 > <a href="Simulation_exercise.pdf" target="_blank">PDF file</a>